Smart Ways to Save for Your Kid’s College Education

 529 Plans and ESAs

-Drew Snider: And when you look at the 529 plan and the Coverdell Education Savings Account, they both have great tax advantages.
+Drew Snider: When you look at the 529 plan and the Coverdell Education Savings Account, they both have great tax advantages.
 You can invest in investments within those accounts.
 They grow tax deferred.
 And then when you take them out for college expenses, they come out tax-free.

 So all the earnings that you've made over the years, you don't ever pay taxes on those.
 If they're used for qualified college expenses.
 So there are some very nice benefits there.
 Yeah.